jwschman/jwschman.github.io/content/posts/2024/09-18-lfcs-prep/index.md

 date = "2024-09-18"

 [taxonomies]
-tags = ["LFCS", "personal", "studies"]
+tags = ["lfcs", "certifications", "kodekloud", "studies"]
 +++

 I've been studying for a while and I finally set the date to take the LFCS.
 The test is scheduled for October 1 and I'm pretty sure I'm ready for it.
 I've actually been ready for a month or so, but I'm motivated to get a good score.
 I know the score doesn't matter, only passing or failing, but I want to prove to myself that I can do it.

-So what are the resources that I used for studying?
+So what are the resources that I usegd for studying?

 ## Udemy: KodeKloud - Linux Foundation Certified Systems Administrator - LFCS